-The Creighton University Doctor of Occupational Therapy program operates on a rolling admission basis, meaning that qualified applicants are invited to interview and offered admission on a first-come, first-served basis.
+Thank you for your interest in joining Creighton’s occupational therapy community.
+Our program operates on a rolling admission basis, meaning that qualified applicants are invited to interview and offered admission on a first-come, first-served basis.

 - An official transcript must be submitted to OTCAS from each institution the applicant has attended and/or is currently attending.
 Official transcripts must be received directly from the issuing institution(s).

-- All fall/winter term 2021 and prior transcripts should be directed to OTCAS.
+- All fall/winter term 2023 and prior transcripts should be directed to OTCAS.

-- All spring/summer 2022 term transcripts should be directed to Creighton University’s Enrollment Services.
+- All spring/summer 2024 term transcripts should be directed to Creighton University’s Enrollment Services.

 - Three letters of recommendation.

 - We prefer that one letter come from a college professor who can attest to your ability to enter a competitive professional program.
 If you have been out of school for some time, letters from a work setting can be helpful.
 Do not submit letters from family members or friends.